AppyDange/enlighten_product_case_study/README.md

 # enlighten_product_case_study
-Product strategy and solution breakdown for the Enlighten project.
+Product strategy and solution breakdown for the Enlighten project (Edtech).